Boomzi

 Yes, the X line isn’t marketed for techies who care just about specifications (in fact, none have been confirmed for sale in Western Europe).
 Nonetheless, regardless of whether their market is still developing or has fully blossomed, we can’t help but feel that a handset like the Moto G would provide more excellent value for smartphone beginners than the X.

-ALSO READ Best Water Tracking Apps
+ALSO READ Best File Recovery Apps

 About Author